Below are all applicable policies and rules regarding the ASUW Special Appropriations Fund. Please review all policies before applying.

 Ticket Sales and Revenue: RSOs selling tickets for their event must utilize the HUB Ticket Crew.
 All admission devices (tickets, passes, etc.) must be drawn through the HUB Ticket Office.
 A portion of any profits from a ASUW-funded event shall be returned to the ASUW.

 Budget, Contracts, and Purchasing: Applicants must submit a preliminary and final budget to the Finance and Budget Committee.
 Only the Student Activities Director may sign contracts.
 Students are advised not to make verbal contracts as they are non-binding.
-All purchases must be made through your SAO Adviser.
-Consult your SAO Adviser if you have any concerns.
+All purchases must be made through your SAO Adviser and must comply with Federal, State, University, and ASUW policies.

 If you have any questions, please email your SAO Adviser or the Finance and Budget Director at firstname.lastname@example.org.